sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

 - **Black-Patch Attack**

- -In addition to the FGSM attack, we apply a black-patch attack that does not require knowledge of the DNN structure.
+In addition to the FGSM attack, we apply a black-patch attack that does not require knowledge of the DNN structure.
 This attack randomly places small black patches on images to simulate both real-world physical attacks (e.g., patches manually applied to traffic signs or cameras) and digital attacks (e.g., patches added to input data).

 In the experiments, we used FGSM with $$\epsilon$$ values of 0.01, 0.05, 0.1, and 0.2.
 For the black-patch attack, we used black patches of size $$3 \times 3$$ pixels and varied the number of patches to 2, 4, 6, and 8 to simulate different levels of perturbations.

 {% include figure.html path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image4.jpg" class="img-fluid" %}
 _Example of FGSM and black-patch perturbations_

-### Results
+### Results###
 We developed various models by integrating different combinations of our proposed CNN blocks into the base architectures of ResNet18, MobileNetV2, and VGG16.
 These models were evaluated based on their classification accuracy on the given test dataset, as illustrated in the plots below.

 {% include figure.html path="assets/img/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks/image5.jpg" class="img-fluid" %}